 TV shows, movies, commercials have hundreds of people doing stuff in the background.
 Walking.
 Holding clipboards.
 Pretend talking.
 Jogging.
 Sipping coffee.
 Driving.
 “Extras” we used to be called.
 But someone decided that didn’t sound as important as the job is and upgraded the title to Background Actors.
 Yesterday on a shoot, they called us Background Celebrities.

-If you ask me in person, I will tell you the list of shows I have been on but for confidentiality agreement reasons, I would possibly be asking for trouble if I published them on the internet.
+If you ask me in person, I will tell you shows I’ve been on but for confidentiality agreement reasons, I would possibly be asking for trouble if I published them on the web.

 Question #1 – Do you see the star actors?
 Sometimes no and other times you’re working in scenes with them.
-My Big Movie scene was sitting in a restaurant full of other background, fake-chatting for quite a few hours over progressively melting plates of dinner.
+One movie scene was sitting in a restaurant full of other background, fake-chatting for few hours over progressively melting plates of dinner.
 Between the Principle Players and moi: a tree, followed by a tall flower arrangement, then another table of patrons.
 So, you won’t see ME in the movie unless there was a secret hidden camera somewhere else pointing in my direction.

 Question #3 — What is it exactly that you do?
 Here was my first day working on a detective show: